-Xinjiang’s neighbouring provinces of Gansu and Ningxia face the same quandry.
-The long-term solution looks to be long-distance transmission lines, Peng Peng added.
+Xinjiang’s neighbouring provinces of Gansu and Ningxia face the same quandary.
+The long term solution looks to be long-distance transmission lines, Peng Peng added.

 Energy market reform

-While technical problems seem relatively easy to resolve, fixing intrinsic systematic constraints is more daunting.
+While technical problems seem relatively easy to resolve, fixing intrinsic systemic constraints is more daunting.

 China’s power sector is designed to favour coal-fired power plants through economic incentives.
-The central government’s currently spends double on coal subsidies what it does on renewables.
+The central government currently spends double the amount on coal subsidies than on renewables.

 Coal remains China’s primary energy source and in 2015 generated 67% of the country’s electricity.

 This is unlikely to change in the short term even though China has vowed to reduce its reliance on coal.

 Local authorities fear that phasing out coal too briskly will result in short-term economic losses and mass unemployment.
 This explains why many local governments cling to their coal-fired power plants, even at the cost of renewable growth.

 China’s overall electricity consumption only increased by 0.5% in 2015, the lowest level in decades.
 Declining demand coupled with redundant capacity is threatening the very existence of coal-fired power plants, prompting local governments to take rare protective measures.

 Take Yunnan, for example.
 While the southwestern province boasts the country’s richest water resources, in drought season - October to April - the province’s hydro-power generation drops remarkably.
 Luckily, these rainless months overlap with the windy season, so wind curtailments have never been an issue.